flowgunso/QuickQR/README.md

 This application works, but does not offer much features.
 The following important features are planned:

-- __Display the QR code directly in the system tray menu__
+- Display the QR code directly in the system tray menu

     Due to specific Desktop Environments limitations, a new window is shown to display the QR code.
     While most _DE_ allow complex object in the system tray, some don't.
     Unsupported _DE_ will show a new window, all the other will display the QR code in the system tray menu.

-- __Generate content-specific QR codes__
+- Generate content-specific QR codes

     Displayed QR code in __QuickQR__ are raw text only.
     But QR do support different content, such as WiFi connection, geolocation, SMS, Deep Linking and more.

+- Save the QR image file with a right click

+- Build system specific installer packages

+    Build installable *.deb*, *.rpm*, *.dmg* and *.msi* packages

-You can check the [changelog](CHANGELOG.md) for more details.
+You can check the [TODO list](TODO.md) for more details.